What is the relationship between amino acids, which make up most of the body, and muscles? Muscles are reduced during exercise!

 4. Summary

-- ・Muscles are composed of amino acids (= proteins)..
+・Muscles are made of amino acids (=proteins).

 Figure 6